l-koehler/untis-py/README.md

 #### Arguments
 Use `--qt5` to force the program to use PyQt5, it will otherwise
 use PyQt6 if available.
-Use `--fake-data` to test the program without connecting to WebUntis
+Use `--fake-data` to test the program without connecting to WebUntis.
 (not when using `--text-only`, only with the Qt UI).
 Use `--delete-settings` to forget the stored login data.
-If `--credentials <server> <school> <username> <password>` is passed to the
+If `--credentials <server> <school> <username> <password>` is
-program, no PyQt-related librarys will be used, making usage feasible on a
-minimal system without display server or Qt (but the credentials won't be
-stored if set that way, maybe use an alias or edit the .desktop file).
+passed to the program, QSettings will not be used.
+In combination with `--text-only`, this allows for usage of the program without
+installing PyQt.

 #### Terminal-only arguments
 Use `-t` or `--text-only` to not use an UI,
 instead outputting a formatted table to the console.
+This will also disable using the cache for timetable data.
 Use `--offset <weeks>` or `-o<weeks>` to get another week.
 The offset can be negative.
 Use `--no-color` to disable color codes.